Fulguritude/code-discovery-exercises/OCaml/README.md

 https://ocaml.org/docs/ ; the official language docs are pretty great, and you should probably read them in full, it'll teach you a lot about OCaml and functional programming in general.

+https://dev.realworldocaml.org/toc.html ; probably the best / most thorough OCaml textbook out there.

-https://cs3110.github.io/textbook/chapters/preface/about.html ; an online textbook on OCaml, goes more in depth, if you want to go further with the language.
+https://cs3110.github.io/textbook/chapters/preface/about.html ; another online textbook on OCaml, goes more in depth, if you want to go further with the language.

 https://stackoverflow.com/questions/9997822/ocaml-module-include-and-open ; how to manage projects and imports.